Deep Face Recognition: A Survey: Network Architecture and Training Loss

-Motivated the substantial progress in object classification, the deep FR community follows these mainstream architectures step by step.
+With the evolved architectures and advanced training techniques, such as batch normalization (BN), the network becomes deeper and the training becomes more controllable.
+Following these architectures in object classification, the networks in deep FR are also developed step by step, and the performance of deep FR is continually improving.
+We present these mainstream architectures of deep FR in Fig. \ref{fig7}.
 In 2014, DeepFace \cite{taigman2014deepface} was the first to use a nine-layer CNN with several locally connected layers.
 With 3D alignment for face processing, it reaches an accuracy of 97.35\% on LFW.
 In 2015, FaceNet \cite{schroff2015facenet} used a large private dataset to train a GoogleNet.
-It adopted a triplet loss function based on triplets of roughly aligned matching/nonmatching face patches generated by a novel online triplet mining method and achieved good performance (99.63\%).
+It adopted a triplet loss function based on triplets of roughly aligned matching/nonmatching face patches generated by a novel online triplet mining method and achieved good performance of 99.63\%.
 In the same year, VGGface \cite{parkhi2015deep} designed a procedure to collect a large-scale dataset from the Internet.
 It trained the VGGNet on this dataset and then fine-tuned the networks via a triplet loss function similar to FaceNet.
 VGGface obtains an accuracy of 98.95\%.
-In 2017, SphereFace \cite{liu2017sphereface} used a 64-layer ResNet architecture and proposed the angular softmax (A-Softmax) loss to learn discriminative face features with angular margin (99.42\%).
-In the end of 2017, a new large-scale face dataset, namely VGGface2 \cite{cao2017vggface2}, was introduced, which consists of large variations in pose, age, illumination, ethnicity and profession.
-Cao et al. first trained a SEnet with MS-celeb-1M dataset \cite{guo2016ms} and then fine-tuned the model with VGGface2, and achieved state-of-the-art performance on the IJB-A \cite{klare2015pushing} and IJB-B \cite{Whitelam2017IARPA}.
+In 2017, SphereFace \cite{liu2017sphereface} used a 64-layer ResNet architecture and proposed the angular softmax (A-Softmax) loss to learn discriminative face features with angular margin.
+It boosts the achieves to 99.42\% on LFW.
+In the end of 2017, a new large-scale face dataset, namely VGGface2 \cite{cao2018vggface2}, was introduced, which consists of large variations in pose, age, illumination, ethnicity and profession.
+Cao et al. first trained a SENet with MS-celeb-1M dataset \cite{guo2016ms} and then fine-tuned the model with VGGface2 \cite{cao2018vggface2}, and achieved the SOTA performance on the IJB-A \cite{klare2015pushing} and IJB-B \cite{Whitelam2017IARPA}.